Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 Can you take photos of us during our tour?

-I really enjoy photography!
-I’d be happy to snap some photos of you using your own device at no extra cost.
-However, if you're looking for high-quality, professionally edited images, I can use my Nikon camera and provide expert post-processing.
+Yes, I’m happy to take photos of you during the tour using your own device at no extra cost.
+I really enjoy photography and will gladly help you capture great moments along the way.
+If you prefer, I can also take photos with my Nikon camera and provide professionally edited images after the tour.
 This premium photography service is available for an additional €100.

 Why book directly with you instead of using tour platforms?